E1

 Possible Causes

-Defective NTC temperature sensor on heater plate, Broken sensor wiring harness to main PCB, Corroded or loose sensor connector on main board, Failed main control PCB temperature input circuit
+Defective NTC temperature sensor on the heater plate, Broken sensor wiring harness to the main PCB, Corroded or loose sensor connector on the main board, Failed main control PCB temperature input circuit

 How to Fix / Troubleshooting